 Optimal GPU Temperatures And Some Tweaks

-As told in the CPU’s, the GPU category is also ruled by the two giant companies, AMD and NVIDIA.
-Both companies have a stronghold in the market and they provide some of the best GPU’s available.
-AMD has recently launched its newest addition to their Radeon RX series and if we talk about NVIDIA, we have the RTX series there, starting from RTX 2060, 2060 Super, RTX 2070 Super, RTX 2080 Super to 2080 Ti.
-Besides, the Newly released RTX 30 series is worth buying, provided that you have capacity to invest above $1,000 just for a GPU.
+As told in the CPUs, the GPU category is also ruled by the two giant companies, AMD and NVIDIA.
+Both companies have a stronghold in the market and they provide some of the best GPUs available.
+AMD has recently launched its newest addition to its Radeon RX series and if we talk about NVIDIA, we have the RTX series there, starting from RTX 2060 to the recently released 3090.
+Besides, the Newly released RTX 30 series is worth buying, provided that you have the capacity to invest above $1,000 just for a GPU.

 Coming on to the main point now we are going to tell you about the Optimal Graphics card temperature while gaming for both vendors.